codegaze/codegaze.github.io/_posts/2015-09-01-copy-paste-and-drag-n-drop-in-VirtualBox.md

 Log off and on again.
 Your shared folders will be in ```/media/```

 - - -
-If I find a solution for the drag 'n' drop part I will make another post or add the solution here.
+If I find a anything for the drag 'n' drop part I will make another post or add the solution here.
 If anyone has a valid solution for this feel free to comment!